This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Store food properly.
 Refrigerate or freeze fruits and vegetables, cooked foods, and leftovers right away.
 Keep your refrigerator at 40°F or lower and your freezer at 0°F.

 - Separate raw and cooked foods.
 Keep raw meat and its juices away from other foods to prevent the spread of bacteria.
-Always put cooked food on a clean platter.
-Never use a platter that held raw meat.
+Never put cooked food on a dish that held raw meat.
+Get a clean dish for the cooked food.

 Write down your questions so you remember to ask them during your visits.